 The Waterford Township Public Library’s purpose is to welcome and serve all individuals and groups who wish to properly and respectfully use its resources and facilities.
 The Rules of Conduct are not meant to restrict library use or to deny library services and facilities to people who need them.
 Instead, the Rules are meant to promote a quiet, safe, attractive, sanitary, and orderly atmosphere and to ensure every person’s right to use Library materials and to have reasonable access to Library facilities without unreasonable interference from any other person.
 Anyone violating any of these Rules may be asked to leave the Library for the remainder of the day, or for a longer period of time under the circumstances described below.
 Any person who refuses to leave the Library after being requested to do so for violating these Rules or returns to the Library prior to the authorized time will be subject to arrest and prosecution for trespass.
-These Rules apply to all Library facilities, including but not limited to the Civic Center Library.
+These Rules apply to all Library facilities, including but not limited to the Main Library.

 Persons using Library facilities shall not violate any provision of the Township Code of Ordinances, and shall not: